What to do if your business energy supplier goes bust or ceases trading

-If your business energy supplier goes bust, you might be worried that your energy supply might be disrupted or even cut off.
+If your business energy supplier goes bust or stops trading, you might be worried that your energy supply might be disrupted or even cut off.
 But that should never be the case.

 Ofgem, the UK energy regulator, has systems in place to make sure your premises doesn't go without power and that your business is switched to a new supplier as soon as possible.
 Here's all you need to know.

-What happens if your energy supplier goes bust?
+What happens if your energy supplier goes bust or stops trading?

-If your energy supplier goes bust, the Ofgem safety net will ensure that your business is switched to a new supplier as soon as possible and that your premises won't experience any disruption to its electricity and gas supply.
+If your energy supplier goes bust or ceases trading, the Ofgem safety net will ensure that your business is switched to a new supplier as soon as possible and that your premises won't experience any disruption to its electricity and gas supply.

 Here's what the energy regulator suggests you do if your business energy provider stops trading: